Marines Intervene in Nicaragua

 The United States actively intervened in helping the ouster of Nicaraguan President Zelaya.
 When the government that replaced him was itself attacked the US sent troops to defend it in 1913.
 Those troops remained for over 10 years.

 Nicaraguan President Jose Zelaya came to power as a result of a military coup in 1893.
 He solicited help from foreign powers to help develop the country.
-After the United States decided not to build its canal in Nicaragua but in Panama Zelaya turned t the Japanese about building a canal.
+After the United States decided not to build its canal in Nicaragua but in Panama Zelaya turned to the Japanese about building a canal.
 In 1909 a revolt broke out against Zelaya, and the US gave the rebels covert support.
-When two American citizens who served with the rebels were captured and then executed the US saw a reason to intervene.
-US Marines landed on the Caribbean coast and the rebels were able to take the offensive and capture the capital Managua.
+When two American citizens who served with the insurgents were captured and then executed the US saw a reason to intervene.
+US Marines landed on the Caribbean coast, and the rebels were able to take the offensive and capture the capital Managua.
 The US recognized the new rebel government.

 IN July 1912 Diaz political rival Luis Mena who was the minister of war began a revolt against Diaz.
-Diaz asked for US help and the US sent 2,000 marines to help him.
-Mena fled the country and Diaz maintained control.
+Diaz asked for US help, and the US sent 2,000 marines to help him.
+Mena fled the country, and Diaz maintained control.
 The US kept Marines in the country to show its support for the government.